Meet the Committee

-Please see below for an introduction on who does what on the PTA Committee.
+Please see below for an introduction on who does what on the Friends of Warden Park Primary (FoWPP) committee.
 Please feel free to contact or approach us if you have any questions we are a friendly bunch and would love to meet you.

-The Co-Chairs have overall responsibility for the running of the committee and charity with the Treasurers.
-They are a key contact for school, parents and the charity committee.
-Ensuring that like any other charity, we are compliant with regulations.
+The Chair has overall responsibility for the running of the committee and charity with the Treasurer.
+They are a key contact for school, parents and the Charity Commission, ensuring that like any other charity, we are compliant with regulations.

-Why the PTA: Katherine joined the PTA to help the school with fundraising as well as it being an opportunity to meet other parents within the school.
-She most enjoys planning and working on events with other parents and being a part of the school.
+Why the FoWPP: Katherine joined the FoWPP to help the school with fundraising as well as it being an opportunity to meet other parents within the school.
+She most enjoys seeing all the preparation and planning for an event come together, working with other parents and feeling like part of the school community.

 About: When she isn’t busy working, looking after little people and chairing the committee.
 Katherine really enjoys running in the dark whilst listening to 80’s music.
-She can also play the recorder with her nose and hates people who don’t say thank you when giving way in the car.
+She can also play the recorder with her nose and hates 'baby shark do do dodo dodo'.

-Overview: Helen is currently co-chair with Katherine, she joined the committee in 2015 when her eldest son joined the school and has been chair since 2016.
-Helen is married to Iain and has two boys Sam in Year 3 and William in Year one.
+Overview: After 3 1/2 years as Chair Helen, Helen is now putting her background experience in committee finances to excellent use as our Vice Treasurer.
+She joined the committee in 2015 when her eldest son joined the school.
+Helen is married to Iain and has two boys Sam in Year 6 and William in Year 4.
 She is currently a stay at home mum.

-Why the PTA: Helen initially joined the PTA to see how she could volunteer and be more involved with school life without being in the classroom.
+Why the FoWPP: Helen initially joined the committee to see how she could volunteer and be more involved with school life without being in the classroom.
 She also wanted to get to know more parents associated with the school.
-She has been planning, fundraising and clearing out the PTA cupboard ever since.
-Helen most enjoys the camaraderie with other parents and the sense of satisfaction she gets from seeing the children use things that the PTA have fundraised for.
+She has been planning, fundraising and clearing out the FoWPP cupboard ever since.
+Helen most enjoys the camaraderie with other parents and the sense of satisfaction she gets from seeing the children use things that the FoWPP have fundraised for.